JonArbell/phish-alert-backend/README.md

 6. Test the Setup
-- Frontend (Browser Extension): The extension should now interact with the backend and receive notifications based on URL safety.
+- **Frontend (Browser Extension)**: The extension should now interact with the backend and receive notifications based on URL safety.
-- Arduino Device: The device will alert users with an LED or another physical indicator depending on whether the URL is safe or malicious.
+- **Arduino Device**: The device will alert users with an LED or another physical indicator depending on whether the URL is safe or malicious.

 ## Additional Notes
-- Testing: Test different types of URLs (safe, suspicious, and malicious) to ensure the system is accurately identifying threats.
+- **Testing**: Test different types of URLs (safe, suspicious, and malicious) to ensure the system is accurately identifying threats.
-- Logs: If there are any issues, check the backend logs for errors related to API calls or WebClient communication.
+- **Logs**: If there are any issues, check the backend logs for errors related to API calls or WebClient communication.
+- **API Limits**: The Google Safe Browsing API and OpenAI API may have usage limits depending on the API key you are using.
+Make sure to check their documentation for any rate limiting or quota restrictions.

 ## Team Members
 - **Ballon, Parizsha Marye** - Logo Designer